-The length and depth of effects from the Covid-19 pandemic are unknown at this time.
-The City will continue to closely monitor all revenue and expenditure streams and will adjust budgets as needed.
-Despite the pandemic, the FY2021 budget reflects the goals of the Toccoa City Commission.
+The fiscal year 2022 budget reflects the goals of the Toccoa City Commission.
+The City will continue to meet all of its financial and debt obligations.
 The budget includes continued efforts for infrastructure and facility improvements as well as replacement of aging equipment and vehicles.
-The City plans to continue the same level of services for our citizens and customers in FY2021.
-No property tax millage increases nor any utility rate increases were incorporated in the FY2021 Budget.
+The City plans to continue the same level of services for our citizens and customers in fiscal year 2022.
+No property tax millage increases nor any utility rate increases were incorporated in the fiscal year 2022 budget.